 According to the AARP, Naturally Occurring Retirement Communities (NORCs) are “communities that were built decades ago and originally served a mix of families and young households, where low turnover of households has led to the transformation of neighborhoods consisting largely of older residents who are aging in place.”
 A NORC is denoted by any geographically defined community where more than 40% of the population is aged 60 or above and live in their own homes.

-Once these communities started to develop, organizations may be formed to provide services to these aging populations.
+Once these communities start to develop, organizations should be formed to provide services to these aging populations.
 Referred to as Supportive Service Programs (SSPs), these programs provide community-based intervention and assist residents obtain health and social service support, ancillary series like nutrition and fitness, partnerships with other service providers, and service coordination.
 SSPs may arrange for home repair, social activities, and volunteer support as well as discounts at local merchants.
 They also provide opportunities for residents to volunteer within the NORC itself.

 Although providing services to all aging populations is a goal, it is important to limit the area that a specific NORC encompasses.
 In an U.S. News report on NORCs, a manager of a St. Louis NORC believes that “by limiting the area, the program retains a local, neighborhood focus.
 It allows for a deeper understanding of area residents, enables organizers to build a network of local merchants offering discounted services, and makes it easy to develop resident councils within individual neighborhoods and housing complexes”.